cylc/cylc-doc/src/user-guide/writing-workflows/configuration.rst

 A workflow configuration is not executable code.
 It configures the scheduler program to run your workflow.
 A `flow.cylc` file may contain:

-- Embedded Python-like Jinja2 or EmPy templating code, such as ``{% set PLANET = "earth" %}``
+- Embedded Python-like Jinja2 templating code, such as ``{% set PLANET = "earth" %}``
 - Bash shell variable assignments and scripting, such as ``script = "run-model.exe /path/to/data"``

-Jinja2 (or EmPy) templating code gets executed as a preprocessing step, to programmatically generate the workflow configuration for the scheduler.
+Jinja2 templating code gets executed as a preprocessing step, to programmatically generate the workflow configuration for the scheduler.
 To see the result after template processing: